 The interplay of light and space with color and pattern creates an optical magic.

-My work is an homage to change.
+My work is an homage to change and adaptability.
 For over two decades I’ve been working with fiberglass mesh, metal mesh, and aluminum sheet metal.
 Aluminum drew my interest when I realized this cold, industrial metal held the potential to appear ethereal.
 Mesh captivated me for its malleability and the wide range of effects it offers.
 It can be draped, cut, shaped, painted, and layered—producing outcomes that shift from the soft blending of color to the sharp fracturing of moiré patterns.
 When a viewer moves, patterns shift, and colors may recombine into other hues.
 Introduce enough space between layers and magnification occurs.
 Adjust the lighting and the entire palette transforms.
 Sometimes the work seems to emit a quiet luminescence; other times, it plays tricks on the eye, bending perception of depth.
-These effects, set in motion by the viewer, endow the work with the capacity to transform.
+Ultimately, my art is less about permanence than about flux—an echo of the adaptability that defines us.

 Born in California’s San Joaquin Valley and later raised in Napa’s wine country, Joan Konkel is a Washington, D.C.-based artist whose work explores the intersection of materiality, light, and transformation.
 Konkel holds a BFA from San Francisco College for Women and an MFA in Sculpture from George Washington University.
 Her creative path has evolved from fashion design to wood and stone carving, eventually leading to her distinctive practice of layering mesh, canvas, paint, and aluminum sheet metal.
 These industrial and traditional materials are manipulated to create shimmering, dimensional surfaces that respond dynamically to light and movement.